ESET Technical School of Engineering: Research

-International Relations
+International relations

 The CEU Cardenal Herrera University's ESET hosted their first International Staff Week under the title “From the local thinking to the global Project.
 Designing a sustainable World” in 2013.
-They were assisted by those in charge of International Relations at eleven universities from nine European countries like Technische Universität Ilmenau (Germany), St. Pölten University of Applied Sciences from Belgium, University of Toulouse II – Le Mirail, Université Catholique de Lille from France, TEI of Epirus from Greece, Krakow University of Economics from Poland, and North West Regional College from the United Kingdom.
+They were assisted by those in charge of International Relations at eleven universities from nine European countries like Technische Universität Ilmenau (Germany), St. Pölten University of Applied Sciences from Belgium, University of Toulouse II – Le Mirail, Université Catholique de Lille from France, TEI of Epirus from Greece, Kraków University of Economics from Poland, and North West Regional College from the United Kingdom.
 The international joint honours degree design, study and work experience exchanges, the signing of new Erasmus agreements and the creation of European Erasmus collaboration programmes were the topics discussed at this conference.
 This week of events is also part of the celebrations commemorating both the 25th anniversary of Design Education, which the CEU was responsible of pioneering on an international scale and the tenth anniversary since the studies of Architecture were first introduced to the CEU Cardenal Herrera University.

-The Second International Week organized by the ESET will open under the title “ iHome, from the modern house to the future home”.
-This session will focus on the trends of three educational fields of the ESET (Architecture, design and technologies) that would be applied to homes in the next years, with the contribution of invited teachers from Politecnico di Milano, the Danish Aarhus School of Architecture, the Porto's Higher Education School of Arts from Oporto, Stockholm School of Economics in Riga, Academy of Arts, Architecture and Design in Prague, University of Coimbra, University of the Basque Country, Tallinn University of Technology.
+The Second International Week organized by the ESET will open under the title “iHome, from the modern house to the future home”.
+This session will focus on the trends of three educational fields of the ESET (Architecture, design and technologies) that would be applied to homes in the next years, with the contribution of invited teachers from Polytechnic University of Milan, the Danish Aarhus School of Architecture, the Porto's Higher Education School of Arts from Porto, Stockholm School of Economics in Riga, Academy of Arts, Architecture and Design in Prague, University of Coimbra, University of the Basque Country, Tallinn University of Technology.

 In March 2014 ESET welcomes three “Pioneers into Practice” researchers from the European Climate-Knowledge and Innovation Community (Climate-KIC), a European climate change initiative supported by the European Institute of Innovation and Technology (EIT).
 The “Pioneers into Practice” programme is part of the Climate-KIC.
 Its aim is to create a new generation of top-class specialists, entrepreneurs and legislators in order to achieve a low-carbon economy in Europe.
 Stephaan Röell, Hajnal Szolga and Christian Dörr have worked on their projects on the Community of Valencia from CEU-UCH's ESET as host institution.
 It brings together a consortium of the main representatives of industry, academia and the regions in order to develop and exchange knowledge about innovations on a world scale to deal with climate change.
 The Community of Valencia, the only Spanish region participating in the programme, is one of the six participating regions, alongside Central Hungary, Emilia-Romagna, Hessen, Lower Silesia and the West Midlands.